Introduction to Azure Cosmos DB: API for MongoDB

 Azure Cosmos DB is Microsoft's globally distributed, multi-model database service for mission-critical applications.
 Azure Cosmos DB provides turn-key global distribution, elastic scaling of throughput and storage worldwide, single-digit millisecond latencies at the 99th percentile, five well-defined consistency levels, and guaranteed high availability, all backed by industry-leading SLAs.
 Azure Cosmos DB automatically indexes data without requiring you to deal with schema and index management.
 It is multi-model and supports document, key-value, graph, and columnar data models.

-Cosmos DB databases can be used as the data store for apps written for MongoDB.
-This means that by using existing drivers, your application written for MongoDB can now communicate with Cosmos DB and use Cosmos DB databases instead of MongoDB databases.
-In many cases, you can switch from using MongoDB to Cosmos DB by simply changing a connection string.
-Using this functionality, you can easily build and run MongoDB database applications in the Azure cloud with Azure Cosmos DB's global distribution and comprehensive industry leading SLAs, while continuing to use familiar skills and tools for MongoDB.
+Azure Cosmos DB databases can be used as the data store for apps written for MongoDB.
+This functionality means that by using existing drivers, your application written for MongoDB can now communicate with Azure Cosmos DB and use Azure Cosmos DB databases instead of MongoDB databases.
+In many cases, you can switch from using MongoDB to Azure Cosmos DB by simply changing a connection string.
+Using this functionality, you can easily build and run MongoDB database applications in the Azure cloud with Azure Cosmos DB's global distribution and comprehensive industry-leading SLAs, while continuing to use familiar skills and tools for MongoDB.

 What is the benefit of using Azure Cosmos DB for MongoDB applications?

 Elastically scalable throughput and storage: Meet your applications needs by easily scaling up or down your MongoDB database.
-Your data is stored on solid state disks (SSD) for low predictable latencies.
-Cosmos DB supports MongoDB collections that can scale to virtually unlimited storage sizes and provisioned throughput.
-You can elastically scale Cosmos DB with predictable performance seamlessly as your application grows.
+Your data is stored on solid-state disks (SSD) for low predictable latencies.
+Azure Cosmos DB supports MongoDB collections that can scale to virtually unlimited storage sizes and provisioned throughput.
+You can elastically scale Azure Cosmos DB with predictable performance seamlessly as your application grows.

-Tunable consistency levels: Select from five well defined consistency levels to achieve optimal trade-off between consistency and performance.
-For queries and read operations, Cosmos DB offers five distinct consistency levels: strong, bounded-staleness, session, consistent prefix, and eventual.
+Tunable consistency levels: Select from five well-defined consistency levels to achieve optimal trade-off between consistency and performance.
+For queries and read operations, Azure Cosmos DB offers five distinct consistency levels: strong, bounded-staleness, session, consistent prefix, and eventual.
 These granular, well-defined consistency levels allow you to make sound trade-offs between consistency, availability, and latency.
 Learn more in Using consistency levels to maximize availability and performance.

-Automatic indexing: By default, Cosmos DB automatically indexes all the properties within documents in your MongoDB database and does not expect or require any schema or creation of secondary indices.
+Automatic indexing: By default, Azure Cosmos DB automatically indexes all the properties within documents in your MongoDB database and does not expect or require any schema or creation of secondary indices.
 In addition, the unique index capability enables a uniqueness constraint on any document fields that are already auto-indexed in Azure Cosmos DB.

 Learn more in this Azure Friday video with Scott Hanselman and Azure Cosmos DB Principal Engineering Manager, Kirill Gavrylyuk.